How does the SDK impact jailbroken devices?

 The SDK uses the existing Distil platform and is deployed in our existing deployment options.
 You only need an instance of Distil protecting your domain, in addition to integration of the Distil SDK library with your app.

-How is the token requested and where is the key provided?
+How is the token requested?

 Token requests are completely transparent and are handled by the Distil SDK.

 What happens if the SDK fails to receive the token?
 What if the SDK fails to retrieve the token?

 The SDK uses the same channel as the mobile app.
 As long as the Distil edge node is online, it will retrieve the token.
 If the edge node goes offline, all traffic is sent directly to the customer’s origin server.

 Is the edge node location embedded in the SDK?
 Or is it something that can be configurable?